 The Board annually appoints from amongst its members three standing Committees: the Governance and Nominating Committee, the Audit Committee and the Human Resources Committee.
 Fortis does not have an executive committee of the Board.
 Each committee has a written mandate which sets out in detail the activities or areas of Fortis business to which the committee is required to devote its attention.
-All committee meetings in his capacity as CEO of Fortis and is not a member of any committee.
-Mr. Crothers is not a member of any committee because his relationship as an executive officer of a subsidiary of Fortis during the preceding three-year period renders him not independent in accordance with the definition of independence prescribed by Section 1.4 of Multilateral Instrument 52-110 - Audit Committees and consequently he will not be asked to serve on any committee until after the third anniversary of his ceasing to be an executive office of Caribbean Utilities Company, Ltd. on 30 August 2007.
+All committees are currently composed of independent and unrelated directors.
+Mr. Marshall attends committee meetings in his capacity as CEO of Fortis and is not a member of any committee.